 Below is the extract of the cash flow statement of British Petroleum showing cash flow from investing activities ( fig in $ Mn)

-- The company has made a huge investment in fixed assets, intangibles, and property plants and equipment.
+- The company has invested heavily in fixed assets, intangibles, and property plants and equipment.

 - Moreover, the company has also acquired a few entities worth $ 6986 Mn to expand its horizon and cover new geographies.

-- Also, to enhance the skills and capacity of working, BP has undertaken operations in joint ventures in the form of Joint venture and Associates worth $ 1395 Mn.
+- Also, to enhance the skills and capacity of working, BP has undertaken joint ventures in Joint ventures and Associates worth $ 1395 Mn.

 - It has sold out the assets and earned an income of $ 940 Mn.

 - Also, various segments and operations are sold out at $ 1911 Mn, which shows the stability of investment income.

-Thus, on an overall basis, one can say that the cash flow of British petroleum from investment activities is highly appropriate and shows the solvency of the business.
+Thus, on an overall basis, one can say that the cash flow of British petroleum from investment activities is highly appropriate and shows the business’s solvency.

 Below is the extract of the cash flow statement of Microsoft Corporation showing cash flow from Financing activities ( fig in $ Mn)

 The main business of Microsoft Corporation is Information technology.
-It develops software, platforms, and customized applications to cater to business needs.
+It develops software, platforms, and customized applications for business needs.